You are your own best advocate.

 Tell other women about dense breasts.
 Tell other women about the importance of mammograms.

 Ask friends, family and colleagues if they are looking after their breast health.
 Do they know their density?
 If not, tell them why it?s important to know it.
-Have they had their routine mammogram?
+Have they scheduled their routine mammogram?
 Remind them of the importance of early detection.
+Each one tell one.

 Do you know women in their 40s?
 Please encourage them to start mammograms.
+Anyone in Canada can have a mammogram in their 40s.
+In 7 provinces, self-referral at 40 is available (BC NL NS PEI NB YT ON).
+Cancer in the 40s can be more aggressive.
 Details on the importance of starting mammograms at 40 on our our FAQ page.

 Do you know women 74+, please encourage them to continue screening.
+In 6 provinces, women can self-refer past 74.
 Read more at mybreastscreening.ca

 Partagez votre histoire sur notre site